Arka236/FFT_IN_FPGA/README.md

 which significantly improves performance for large datasets.

-# Image Processing Workflow
+# 5.Image Processing Workflow

 In this implementation, a 32×32 grayscale image (1024 pixels) is treated as a 1-dimensional signal.

-# Processing steps
+# 5.1.Processing steps

 							Load the 32×32 grayscale image
 							Flatten the image into 1024 data samples